Send a WhatsApp Message

 the whatsapp message builder with a sender field selected

-We don’t know which senders are WhatsApp approved!
+We don’t know which of your Twilio senders are WhatsApp approved!

-6. In the Template field, search for the template you want to use for your message.
-If you haven’t created a WhatsApp-approved template yet, you should create a template first.
+4. In the Template field, search for the template you want to use for your message.
+If you don’t see the template you’re looking for, you may not have created it yet or it may not have been approved by WhatsApp.

 the whatsapp message builder with a template field selected